Court of Appeal: Current COVID-19 Protocol

 This contains procedural instructions and technical information for counsel, parties, witnesses, media, and other observers who will be remotely participating in hearings in these Courts.

-The Protocol also contains instructions for people who wish to attend a hearing in person while travel restrictions are in force.
-Seats in these Courts are being reserved only for those whose attendance in person has been arranged before each hearing.
+The Protocol also contains instructions for people who wish to attend a hearing in person.
 Please refer to these instructions if you are unsure whether you are able to attend in person.

 President Stephen Kós

-1. This practice note applies from Monday 18 May 2020, following the commencement of COVID-19 Alert Level 2.
-At that time it replaces the practice notice issued on 28 April 2020.
+1. This practice note applies from Wednesday 10 June 2020, following the commencement of COVID-19 Alert Level 1.
+It replaces the practice notice issued on 13 May 2020.

-5. The Supreme Court and Court of Appeal Remote Hearings Protocol will apply to any hearings involving remote participants.
-That protocol also governs media and public access to hearings.
+6. The Supreme Court and Court of Appeal Remote Hearings Protocol will apply to any hearings involving remote participants using VMR.

 President Stephen Kós